Pcos spironolactone dosage

 Treatment for PCOS focuses on managing symptoms and reducing risks.
 Lifestyle modifications, such as exercise and a balanced diet, can help regulate hormones and improve insulin sensitivity.
 Medications like birth control pills, metformin, and spironolactone may be prescribed to control symptoms like acne and hair growth.

-See also Spironolactone 25 mg identification
+See also Spironolactone nipple pain

 Diagnostic Criteria